dokku/dokku-scheduler-kubernetes/README.md

 Assuming your Dokku installation can push to the registry and your kubeconfig is valid, Dokku will deploy the app against the cluster.

 The namespace in use for a particular app can be customized using the `:set` command.
 This will apply to all future invocations of the plugin, and will not modify any existing resources.
+If unspecified, the namespace in use is the cluster default namespace.
 The `scheduler-kubernetes` will create the namespace via a `kubectl apply`.

 ```shell
 dokku scheduler-kubernetes:set APP namespace test